haproxytech/kubernetes-ingress/documentation/README.md

   > :construction: this is only available from next version, currently available in dev build

-  Enable the selected Authentication strategy, actually only Basic Auth is supported.
+  Enable the selected authentication strategy, currently only *basic-auth* value is supported.

   Available on:  `configmap`  `ingress`